-- French, Italian, German diction (daily group lessons for all participants; obligatory for singers), Russian diction (optional, arranged individually upon request )
+- French, Italian, German diction (daily group lessons for all participants; obligatory for singers and opened to all interested), Russian diction (optional, individual and arranged upon request )

 - basic German comprehension class (daily, for all interested)

-- Opportunity to perform solo works as well as chamber music (the focal point remains Chamber music) publicly at historic venues
+- Opportunity to perform chamber music (the focal point remains Chamber music) publicly at historic venues

 - We have chosen the name “Saarburger Serenaden” to reflect an incredibly romantic environment.
 We would like to extend our warmest welcome to the musicians of various cultures, ethnic and musical backgrounds, gender and age.
 We sincerely hope that the time spent in Saarburg will be productive, enjoyable and memorable for all of us.

 To any student who was not accepted as an active participant or applied after the deadlines, when the planning of the program has been completed, the Festival offers a NON- performing status.

 For instrumentalists Non-performing status means an ability to attend all diction classes and musical rehearsals/coachings, play or consult any faculty personally or to arrange with the any faculty on his/her instrument active participation in his/her studio class, receive 3 instead of regular 2 individual lessons per week from the teacher of his/her choice, as indicated in his/her respective application.

 NON-performing voice students are entitled to attending all diction classes, receiving 1-2 individual coachings and 1-2 stage craft sessions per week, attending and, upon consent of the relevant faculty, performing during the studio class, consulting privately any faculty in order to get some feedback and receiving 3 individual voice lessons per week from the teacher of his/her choice, as indicated in his/her respective application.

 For OBSERVERS/VISITORS Saarburg Music Festival offers the opportunity to observe/participate in all program´s activities, just without active playing.